-It is put down as a fact that Enoch went up from earth into God's immediate presence.1 He did not die.
+It is put down as a fact that Enoch went up from earth into God's immediate presence.
+He did not die.
 His body was not laid in a grave.
-He went up body and all, up through the blue above, into the spirit world where God's own home is.
+He went up body and all, up through Genesis v.
+21-24, with Hebrews xi, 5. the blue above, into the spirit world where God's own home is.
 That is the simple tremendous thing put on record here as a fact.